Community Calendar and The People's Agenda

 10 a.m.

 The Down Syndrome Association of Middle Tennessee Buddy Walk will be Saturday, Oct.
 27 at 10 a.m. at the Hermitage.
-Anyone with questions or would like to volunteer may email [email protected]
+Anyone with questions or would like to volunteer may email [email protected]ethingextra.org.

 Compassionate Hands Chili Cook-off